awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.TDE.Perf.md

 # SQL Server performance considerations<a name="Appendix.SQLServer.Options.TDE.Perf"></a>

-The performance of a SQL Server DB instance can be impacted by using transparent data encryption\.
+The performance of a SQL Server DB instance can be impacted by using Transparent Data Encryption\.

 Performance for unencrypted databases can also be degraded if the databases are on a DB instance that has at least one encrypted database\.
 As a result, we recommend that you keep encrypted and unencrypted databases on separate DB instances\.